 I started blogging about my life in Germany as soon I moved here, but quickly discovered I was mostly writing about food.
 I began a second blog, Eating Wiesbaden, focusing on reviewing local restaurants, yet soon found I was writing on food-related topics relevant not just to English-speaking locals but German food-lovers all over the world.
 So at the start of 2015, in order to expand on the topics I now love to write about the most, A Sausage Has Two was born.

 The name of the site comes from a German saying that translates as “Everything has an end, only the sausage has two”, meaning, rather wistfully, that everything must come to an end.
-A Sausage Has Two is a blog all about the food in the area in which I live, fuelled by my passion for a traditional, fiercely regional cuisine that is broadly dismissed as being nothing but beer and Bratwurst.
+A Sausage Has Two is a blog all about the food in the area in which I live, fuelled by my passion for a traditional and fiercely regional cuisine that is broadly dismissed as being nothing but beer and Bratwurst.
 Yes, there are plenty of enormous, hearty German dishes composed entirely of potatoes and vast slabs of meat, but there are very many lighter regional dishes besides that use fresh, seasonal ingredients.
-Either way, they all follow recipes that have been handed down through the generations and vary from home to home and state to state.
-I love that.
-And I’m doing my best to explore them all.
+Either way, they all follow recipes that have been handed down through the generations and vary from home to home, village to village and federal state to federal state.
+I love that, and I’m doing my best to explore it all.

-I love to write, mostly about food, drink and travel, and contributed to the 2016 edition of Fodor’s Germany Travel Guide; I’ve also written for the Guardian and been featured in the German press.
+I love to write, mostly about food, drink and travel, and updated a chapter in the 2016 edition of Fodor’s Germany Travel Guide; I’ve also written for the Guardian and been featured in the German press.
+In 2016, I was also shortlisted for a YBF award for food writing.
 You can find a list of some of the various online (and offline) contributions I’ve made on my Work With Me page, and learn a bit more about me on my Press page.

 So there we have it.
 That’s A Sausage Has Two.
 If you have any questions, comments or suggestions, I’d love to hear from you.
 Thank you for stopping by – and guten Appetit!